BingqingCheng/ASAP/README.md

 * kernel_density_estimate.py: does principle component analysis on the kernel matrix, estimates kernel density, and makes plots

-* clustering.py: does clustering tasks based on the kernel matrix, does plotting well.
+* clustering.py: does clustering tasks based on the kernel matrix, does plotting as well.

 * ridge_regression.py: quick ridge regression, with train/test split and optional learning curve.